On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 October is Circular Economy Month in Canada.

-A circular economy is a new model of production and consumption designed to keep materials at their highest utility and value throughout their lifecycle.
+A circular economy is a model of production and consumption designed to keep materials at their highest utility and value throughout their lifecycle.
 By repairing broken items, and buying and selling used items, we can prolong the lifespan of goods, share what we have and ultimately reduce our waste to landfill.

 Help us achieve Whistler’s Big Move 6 by closing the loop and shifting toward lower carbon consumption.
 We are now trying to reduce our waste by 80 per cent from nearly 12,000 tonnes trashed in 2019 to 2,400 tonnes by 2030.